ChamiLamelas/Music_Tab_Project/README.md

 This will provide a slight performance upgrade to the program, but can be ignored if you wish.

+**Notes:**

-**Note:** This should only be done if there is no extra text in the input tab file, otherwise an error will occur.
+* This should only be done if there is no extra text in the input tab file, otherwise errors could occur in file reading.
+* Lines that are made up entirely of whitespace do not count as "extra" text.
+* There cannot be extra text at the end of lines that are meant to be interpreted as string or timing lines.

 ### Creating a Legend